misiektoja/lol_monitor/docs/configuration.md

 | `LIVENESS_CHECK_INTERVAL` | | Seconds between liveness messages in the output.
 Set to 0 to disable.
 Default 43200 |
 | `CHECK_INTERNET_TIMEOUT` | | Seconds allowed for the startup connectivity check.
 Default 5 |

+Riot's development key allows 100 requests every two minutes, and each check while the player is in a game spends several of them. `--doctor` warns when `LOL_ACTIVE_CHECK_INTERVAL` drops below 10 seconds, which is where the extra calls a live match report makes stop fitting.

 ## TLS Verification

 Every outbound connection verifies the server's TLS certificate: the Riot API, the Data Dragon champion data, the startup connectivity check and email delivery.
 Leave it that way unless you have a reason not to.